CHRIST CHURCH BYLAWS 2016 as amended 11/20/2016

 (11) The Personnel subcommittee may delegate oversight responsibilities to staff or other boards or committees as necessary.

-(1) The Endowment Trustees will be responsible for those trust funds or other assets transferred to Christ Congregational Church by wills, trusts, or other funds as may be directed by the membership of the Church.
+(1) The Endowments Trustees will be responsible for those trust funds or other assets transferred to Christ Congregational Church by wills, trusts, or other funds as may be directed by the membership of the Church.

-(2) The Endowment Trustees are authorized to manage, invest and reinvest the said funds or other assets, and expend the principal and income thereof for the purpose for which the respective trusts were established and will keep proper books and accounts, which shall be available, with a week’s notice, to be inspected by the Board of Finance and Property, the Church Council, Audit Committee, or any church member at the Church Office.
+(2) The Endowments Trustees are authorized to manage, invest and reinvest the said funds or other assets, and expend the principal and income thereof for the purpose for which the respective trusts were established and will keep proper books and accounts, which shall be available, with a week’s notice, to be inspected by the Board of Finance and Property, the Church Council, Audit Committee, or any church member at the Church Office.

-(3) For the purpose of managing, investing and reinvesting these assets, the Endowment Trustees are authorized to execute and deliver in the name and on behalf of the church, such power of attorney, bills of sale, withdrawals, transfers, checks or other documents, including deeds, as shall be necessary to effectively transfer title to said trust funds or other assets or any part thereof.
+(3) For the purpose of managing, investing and reinvesting these assets, the Endowments Trustees are authorized to execute and deliver in the name and on behalf of the church, such power of attorney, bills of sale, withdrawals, transfers, checks or other documents, including deeds, as shall be necessary to effectively transfer title to said trust funds or other assets or any part thereof.

 (4) The Endowments Trustees will report annually to the church membership and shall make periodic reports, as requested, to the Church Council and the Board of Finance and Property.